 Clients and colleagues tell us that they come to 21/64 to learn how to facilitate difficult conversations about topics such as wealth and privilege, legacy and next generation engagement, family dynamics and multigenerational decision making.
 And now in this moment of racial reckoning that is literally tearing at the fabric of our country, clients and colleagues are asking us how to facilitate difficult conversations about race.

 While we don’t claim to be experts on racial justice, we do know about creating awareness, catalyzing courage, creating safe space, active listening, and framing and facilitating discussions on difficult topics.
-The founder of Courageous Conversations, Simon Greer and his colleague Elizabeth Stewart, plus the Nantucket Project will join 21/64 to bring this program to life.
+The founder of Courageous Conversations, Simon Greer and his colleague Tina Grace will join 21/64 to bring this program to life, with tools from the Nantucket Project.
 We are grateful for their collaboration and the 30 years of social justice, convening skills and lived experience as a person of color in America.